ogwok/mtn-momo/README.md

 const USER_ID = "a94a436-40bf-465d-bac9-88ba419s8d";

 # use either your primary or secondary key,
-# make sure you have subscribed to the collections api
+# make sure you have subscribed to the collections api - just an example
-const SUBSCRIPTION_KEY = "475706d56e944363b92d24829a13bb9c";
+const SUBSCRIPTION_KEY = "47570gfdd56e944363ggf2d2jhg29a13bb9c";

 # amount you want the user to pay
 const AMOUNT = 256;